Curiosity Driven Lives

 If I’m blessed with raising a child, I’ve got a structured education plan.
 At the age of one, I will schedule specific blocks of time to focus solely on colors.
 Then another to focus on numbers.
 Other time blocks will be for exercise, family history, technology, housekeeping, and virtues.
 None of the activity topics will connect directly with the others; children need to focus on one task at a time.
 I’ll ding a chime to indicate it’s time to change gears and learn something different.
 Any work that wasn’t completed in a block can be completed later in the day.
 Every few months I’ll facilitate an exercise to officially assess his or her learning.
 If the results are favorable across the board, I’ll add a gold star to the competency chart in the child’s bedroom.
 Sound crazy?
 It models the foundation of our public school system.

-Unfortunately my time spent in school wasn’t focused as much on understanding the material as it was focused on how to get the A. It trained me to work for a result and not appreciate and understand the journey.
+Unfortunately, my time spent in school wasn’t focused as much on understanding the material as it was focused on how to get the A. It trained me to work for a result and not appreciate and understand the journey.
 Thankfully my thoughts have changed and my behaviors in learning are no longer driven by those childhood experiences.
 I believe curiosity is the most organic form of education.
 I’m curious.
-If you ask my husband, he might say I’m a little too curious with all the questions I ask.
+If you ask my husband, he might say I’m a little too curious about all the questions I ask.
 I don’t always ask the questions expecting he will know the answer, but instead, to dive further into a topic I’m curious about.
-When any individual experiences an indeterminate situation and has an interest in it, there’s a better chance curiosity will drive the learning experience.
+When an individual experiences an indeterminate situation and has an interest in it, there’s a better chance curiosity will drive the learning experience.
 If he or she doesn’t care about it, more than likely the indeterminate situation will remain that way.
 John Dewey wrote about inquiry:

 Inquiry is the controlled or directed transformation of an indeterminate situation into one that is so determinate in its constituent distinctions and relations as to convert the elements of the original situation into a unified whole.